-The FMWG Steering Committee is comprised of the following professionals:
+The FMWG Steering Committee includes the following experts, who can comment on nuclear security:

 - Irma Arguello, Founder and Chair, NPSGlobal Foundation